List of songs in DJ Hero 2: Downloadable content

 DJ Hero 2 supports downloadable content in the form of new mixes that can be purchased from the consoles' respective online stores.
 A free add-on allows players to purchase and play existing downloadable content from the first game to use within DJ Hero 2.
-Activision's February 2011 decision to shutter their Guitar Hero development initially stated that no further downloadable content will be forthcoming for the title, but due to "continued support" from their fanbase, Activision has since clarified it will continue to release Do the rolex sweep in downloadable content for the game.
+Activision's February 2011 decision to shutter their Guitar Hero development initially stated that no further downloadable content will be forthcoming for the title, but due to "continued support" from their fanbase, Activision has since clarified it will continue to release downloadable content for the game.
 Activision has stated that it will provide packs in March and April 2011 based on work that was ongoing at the time of their closure of the Guitar Hero division.
+All of the DJ Hero DLC packs (along with the DLC of Guitar Hero) were taken offline on March 31, 2014, and are no longer available for download.
+However, they can be reinstalled if the player has downloaded any DLC pack before the removal.